 Once your pets get to Panama, now what?
 What kind of care can you expect?
 What food is available?
-Will you be able to still spoil your little prince or princess in the matter that they are accustomed?
+Will you be able to still spoil your little prince or princess in the matter that they are accustomed to?
 The answer is absolutely!

 One thing that you will be shocked about is the price.
-The prices that Panamanian veterinarians charge is far less that what you paid in your country.
+The prices that Panamanian veterinarians charge is far less than what you pay in your country.
 A regular office visit, depending on what part of Panama you live in, could range from around $7.00 to $20.00.
 Blood work in Coronado for example is around $25.00.
-In Boquete or David however, the blood work will cost only $15.00!
+In Boquete or David, however, the blood work will cost only $15.00!
 Plus, the doctor will give you a printout immediately showing the entire tests that were given with the results!

 You will also be surprised to find that many vets in Panama will also do house calls for about $25.
 When is the last time a vet came to your house to care for your little one?
 The care has been outstanding with every vet that I have used in Panama.

-There are many pet sitters available in all the providence of Panama, especially in the towns where there are a lot of expats.
-If you go away for a few days or a few months, there are people that will come and stay at your house and take care of both your house and your pet.
-That is much better on the animal because they do not have the stress of being taken away from their home and yet they still get the care and attention that they need.
+Pet sitters available throughout Panama, especially in the towns where there are a lot of expats.
+If you go away for a few days or a few months, some people will come and stay at your house and take care of your house and your pet.
+That is much better for the animal because they do not have the stress of being taken away from their home, and yet they still get the care and attention that they need.
 I pay $25 a day for someone to stay at my house and take care of my cats when I’m doing a tour.
 There is no fee for some house/pet sitters for longer terms.
 It is a win-win situation!

-Check in your area by using social media or word of mouth for the people that offer pet/house sitting services.
+Check social media or word of mouth for the people that offer pet/house sitting services.
 You can always find someone who can accommodate what is needed for you and your pets.
-There are also day sitting places where you can take your pet, along with obedient classes.
-Panama is a very pet friendly country!
+There are also day-sitting places where you can take your pet, along with obedience classes.
+Panama is a very pet-friendly country!

-Some pet stores have every specialty when it comes to certain brands of pet food, to special need pet foods.
-They even have gluten free products available!
-Some pet stores have kennels, pet beds, toys and treats for dogs.
-There are limited treats for cats and I have not been able to find Temptation Cat Treats in Panama so I have to order them from Amazon to get shipped to Panama.
+Some pet stores have every specialty for certain pet food brands, to special needs pet foods.
+They even have gluten-free products available!
+Some pet stores have kennels, pet beds, toys, and treats for dogs.
+There are limited cat treats, and I have not been able to find Temptation Cat Treats in Panama, so I have to order them from Amazon to get shipped to Panama.